 Having started her career as a light-lyric soprano, through recent seasons Sinéad has moved into fuller dramatic repertoire, to roles including Leonore Fidelio, Ariadne, Agathe Der Freischütz, Helmwige Die Walküre and Kaiserin Die Frau ohne Schatten.
-In the Italianate repertoire, Sinéad has sung Mimi La boheme for English National Opera, title role Tosca for Irish National Opera, Theater Regensburg and for Scottish Opera where this season she debuts the roles of Suor Angelica and Giorgetta Il Tabarro.
-Sinéad made her Salzburg Festival debut as Vierte Magd Elektra in 2020, returning to the festival the following summer.
+In the Italianate repertoire, Sinéad has sung Mimi La boheme for English National Opera, title role Tosca for Irish National Opera, Scottish Opera, English National Opera and Canadian Opera Company.
+She made her Salzburg Festival debut as Vierte Magd Elektra in 2020, returning to the festival the following summer.
 Highlights of the 2023-24 season include house debuts at the Opéra de Paris (Elsa Lohengrin), Opéra de Dijon (Leonore) and Palais de les Arts Valencia (Foreign Princess Rusalka).
 She also returns to Irish National Opera in the title role Salome.
 Concert performances include Gutrune Götterdämmerung with the London Philharmonic Orchestra cond.
 Vladimir Jurowski and Brünnhilde Götterdämmerung at L’Auditori Barcelona with the Barcelona Symphony Orchestra cond.
 Ludovic Morlot.
 Future plans include appearances at Washington National Opera, Welsh National Opera and Opéra de Rouen.

 House debut at Dijon Opera